futuresuper/fs-website-2021/src/pages/blog/change-is-in-the-air-fees-costs-in-super-from-30-september-2022-1.md

 This is intended to give you a better understanding of the fees and costs that you pay because you have an account, and the fees and costs that you incur only if a particular activity is undertaken.

 *Administration and investment fees are now broken down into:*

 * Fees - generally paid by you from your account
 * Costs - generally taken from the calculation of the investment return before it is paid into your account

+*Transaction costs, which relate to the buying and selling of investments, were previously captured in investment fees and costs but are now shown separately*

+* Indirect costs are no longer shown separately and are instead included in the calculation of ‘Investment fees and costs’

+*Two additional costs are now required to be disclosed: costs paid by third parties and costs paid from reserves:*

+* If your fund relies on third parties and/or reserves to pay admin-related costs, you’ll now find that disclosed in the ‘Administration fees and costs’ section.
+* It’s important to note that these are not costs paid for by the member and not all funds incur these types of costs.

+**So, what’s changed for Future Super?**\
+We’ve always been transparent with the way we display information about fees and costs, as well as where we invest.
+With the changes to how fees and costs are now calculated there has been a slight increase in the costs associated with having a Future Super account.

+For example, for a superannuation balance of $50,000 in Future Super’s Balanced Index option, prior to 30 September 2022, you’d expect to pay approximately $477.50 per year in fees for holding a Future Super account.
+You can see a demonstration of this below: